Manufacturing Processes

 Injection Molding

-Inject molten plastic into mold cavity.
+Inject molten plastic into a mold cavity.

 - High production rate